Sales Insights

 What to say after the opener: a simple “rest of call” framework

 Once an opener gets you past the first minute, you don’t need a theatrical script.
 You need a path.
+But the path changes depending on who you're calling — prospecting sales leaders, for instance, requires a completely different approach than reaching a marketing or security buyer.

 Here’s a structure I like because it’s coachable and it keeps reps from rambling: